Sage-Bionetworks/PythonEmbedInR/README.md

     return(M)
 })
 ```
-For objects of type "type" no conversion is defined therefore, when executing the
+For objects of type "type" no conversion is defined.
+Therefore, when executing the
 following two lines a warning is issued and only the string representation is returned.
 ```r
 pyExecp("ty = type(list())")